ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish.md

 ### Incompatibilities with legacy

-eZ Platform represents the 6th generation of eZ Publish, and while the 5th generation had* *a major focus on backwards code compatibility with the 3rd and 4th generations *(legacy)*, the 6th generation does not.
+eZ Platform represents the 6th generation of eZ Publish, and while the 5th generation had* *a major focus on backwards code compatibility with the 3rd and 4th generations *(legacy)*, the 6th generation doesn't.

 The 6th generation is aimed at being fully backwards compatible on the following: